- Areas of Speciality

 Technology, law, and policy; International communication; Music industry

-Professor Burkart is author of Why Hackers Win: Power and Disruption in the Network Society (University of California Press, 2019, with Tom McCourt), Pirate Politics: The New Information Policy Contests (MIT Press, 2014), Music and Cyberliberties (Wesleyan University Press, 2010), and Digital Music Wars: Ownership and Control of the Celestial Jukebox (Rowman & Littlefield, 2006, with Tom McCourt).
-He is also Editor-in-Chief of Popular Communication: The International Journal of Media and Culture (Taylor & Francis, with Christian Christensen).
-He is also affiliated with Luleå Technological University (Sweden) on an international research grant focused on Spotify.
+Patrick Burkart is a Professor of Communication at Texas A&M University, and author of Why Hackers Win: Power and Disruption in the Network Society (University of California Press, 2019, with Tom McCourt), Pirate Politics: The New Information Policy Contests (MIT Press, 2014), Music and Cyberliberties (Wesleyan University Press, 2010), and Digital Music Wars: Ownership and Control of the Celestial Jukebox (Rowman & Littlefield, 2006, with Tom McCourt).
+Patrick Burkart was Editor in Chief of Popular Communication: The International Journal of Media and Culture from 2012 – 2022.
+His principal areas of research and teaching are international political economy of communication, communication and technology, and communication law and politics.

 COMM 410: Radio Records & Popular Music